carlos-illobre/itcrowd/README.md

 ```

-Now just save it and if the server was started with `npm run dev` or `npm run dev:build` then the endpoint will be there: http://localhost:8080/api/my/url
+Now just save it and run the server, then the endpoint will be there: http://localhost:8080/rest/my/url
-(The urls of all the automatic injected Routers will always start with `/api`).
+(The urls of all the automatic injected Routers will always start with `/rest`).
-The folder structure should be like the url path, so if the endpoint is `GET /my/url/helloword` then the file should be in `scheduler-api/app/api/my/url/helloworld.js`,
+The folder structure should be like the url path, so if the endpoint is `GET /my/url/helloword` then the file should be in `app/rest/my/url/helloworld.js`,

 # How to create a sequelizer entity (and a Migration)

 Go to the `models` folder and create file like this to define the sequelize entity:
 ```
-// scheduler-api/models/Sport.js
+// app/db/models/Sport.js
-module.exports = (sequelize, DataTypes) => {
+module.exports = ({ sequelize, DataTypes }) => {

     const Sport = sequelize.define('Sport', {
         name: DataTypes.STRING,